Trimethylaminuria: History

-Notable media
+Society and culture

 In 2014, singer/songwriter Cassie Graves was first featured in the Daily Mail, the Daily Mirror, and The Metro UK newspapers in both print and Online, giving an interview about her experiences with Trimethylaminuria.
 The article was later repurposed in media across the globe, most notably by HuffPost.

-In 2016, Graves was then featured in Princess Productions' Medical Mysteries on UK's Channel 5, which went on a journey to find an official diagnosis for the condition, and again sparked a global media interest in the condition.
+The condition featured as a minor storyline in an episode of the hit U.K. drama Doc Martin series two, episode 4.

-The 2010 novel Boxer, Beetle by Ned Beauman features a character with trimethylaminuria.
+In Alexander Payne’s 2023 movie The Holdovers, the central character Paul Hunham (played by Paul Giamatti), has the condition.